mahdip72/InstructPix2Pix/README.md

 This repository is built on top of the Diffusers library to customize the InstructPix2Pix model by fine-tune it.
 This repo supports training on multiple GPUs with the help of accelerator library.
 The model can be fine-tuned on a custom dataset and used for inference.
-The model can be used for various tasks such as image-to-image translation, image generation, and image editing.
+The model can be used for various tasks including image-to-image translation and image editing.

-For now, this repository supports Stable Diffusion 1.5 and 2.0 and 2.1.
+For now, this repository supports Stable Diffusion 1.5 and 2.0 and 2.1 as the starting point of InstructPixPix model.

 ## Installation
 To use this project, install the corresponding requirement.txt file in your environment.
 Or you can follow